Tony Ray Amati: Investigation

 At the scene, Amati cut his hand, leaving blood that police eventually collected and used to implicate him.
 In October 1996, Amati, Sampson and James sold stolen guns to a dealer.
 Unknown to them, the buyer was an undercover policeman, and both Sampson and James were apprehended, while Amati remained at large.
 Their trailer was subsequently seized and searched by investigators, who uncovered the stolen weapons, which were eventually matched to the guns used to kill all three victims.
 Since Amati couldn't be located, his two accomplices remained in police custody until he was found.

 On February 27, 1998, Amati was officially added as number 452 on the FBI's ten most wanted list, and they subsequently took control over the case.
 It was found that in the two years Amati was a fugitive, he went under multiple pseudonyms including Anthony Ray Jones, Phillip D. Gitlitz, Debon Restivito and Shane William Wade.
 The FBI found that he was arrested multiple times in Utah, but managed to convince police that he was a different person each time.

 While Amati was at large, he was featured in an episode of the popular television program America's Most Wanted, in which investigators involved in the extensive manhunt for Amati said that he was most likely armed and dangerous.
 They suspected Amati might be in Southern Illinois, because of family that was known to have lived there.
 Initially, after over fifty tips from that area, that theory ran dry.

 Days after the episode was broadcast, detectives received a tip from Georgia, and FBI agents were dispatched there to find him.
 On March 1, agents stormed Amati's hotel room in Atlanta and arrested him without incident.

 Amati's father, Charlie Amati, pleaded guilty to a misdemeanor charge of obstructing a peace officer for giving an officer a fraudulent license with a photo of Tony.
 He was sentenced to 12 months of conditional discharge and fined $200.

 Trial and imprisonment

-In 1996, Sampson pleaded guilty to possession of stolen property and being a convicted felon in possession of a firearm, and was sentenced to 20 to 50 months in prison.
+In December 1996, Sampson pleaded guilty to possession of stolen property and being a convicted felon in possession of a firearm.
+He was sentenced to 20 to 50 months in prison.

-Amati, Sampson and James were all charged with the murders, but because of evidence being withheld by the judge, Sampson and James' charges were dropped by the district attorney, but Amati's remained.
+Amati, Sampson and James were all charged with the murders, but due to evidence withheld by the judge, the charges against Sampson and James were dropped by the district attorney.
+The murder charges against Amati remained.
 In 1999, he stood trial, denying his guilt, claiming the murders were primarily committed by Sampson and James, and that he himself never pulled the trigger.